 Rachael Johinke (BDisDevelEd ’23) has never accepted that blindness limits her potential.
-It’s why she thrives as a young mother, as a star performer who came third on national television singing competition, The Voice, and has enabled her to complete a Bachelor of Disability and Developmental Education at Flinders University last year.
+It’s why she thrives as a young mother, as a star performer who came third on national television singing competition, The Voice, and has enabled her to complete a Bachelor of Disability and Developmental Education at Flinders University.

 “I’ve always been determined, and I’m quite prepared to defy the odds.
-My parents have been incredibly supportive, but sometimes they thought I would take on too much or do things that were beyond my capabilities,” says Rachael.
+My family has been incredibly supportive, but sometimes they get concerned I take on too much,” says Rachael.
 “It has always been in my nature to have a go.”

 It was a huge undertaking for Rachael to persevere through her four-year degree, with many introduced obstacles beyond her vision impairment.
 This included preparing for her wedding, becoming pregnant – and the difficulties that came with commencing her studies just as COVID-19 lockdowns transformed all studies to an online environment.